trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/quickstart.rst

     potential.init_potential(harmonic_potential)  # Initialize it using a python function

 Note that the module provides a quick way to define the harmonic potential, which is often used.
-The child class ``HarmonicPotential`` is what we need:
+The child class ``HarmonicPotential`` attains this task:

 .. code:: python

     omegax = omegay = 1.
     harmonicpotential = ts.HarmonicPotential(grid, omegax, omegay)

 We are ready to create the ``Hamiltonian`` object.
-As a simple example, let's create the Hamiltonian of the harmonic oscillator:
+For the sake of simplicity, let's create the Hamiltonian of the harmonic oscillator:

 .. code:: python